YuriiBroslavskyi/Broslavskyi.University.Online-Gaming-Tournament-Platform/README.md

   - Update documentation with feedback mechanism details.✅
   - Prepare for project deployment.✅
   - Ensure all tasks are completed for successful deployment.✅

+- ### Week 12:
+  - Finalize deployment to Azure.✅
+  - Perform comprehensive system testing.✅
+  - Prepare for platform launch.✅
+  - Update documentation for final release.✅
+  - Monitor platform post-launch for any issues and feedback.✅